 - On-demand pay.
 Factorial offers on-demand pay, which allows employees to access their earnings before their next pay period.
 This can be a valuable benefit for employees who need access to their earnings quickly.

 - Payroll records and reporting.
-Factorial can help with payroll records and reporting by centralizing all payroll data in one place, automating payroll calculations, and generating comprehensive payroll reports.
+Factorial can help with payroll records and reporting by centralizing all payroll data.
+Ultimately, automating your payroll calculations and generating comprehensive payroll reports to gain more insights to your business.

 Ultimately, Factorial can help you manage every aspect of your payroll system.
 That way, you can ensure compliance with California minimum wage laws and build a fair and equitable compensation structure that keeps your employees happy, motivated and productive.